vserova/book/pages/ch_objmgr.md

 #### SSeqMapSelector important methods

--   <span class="nctnt ncbi-func">SSeqMapSelector</span> - there is a constructor that takes flags ([CSeqMap::Tflags](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeqMap.html#a7aecb4aeabdd3b9e9f528693773188f5)) and a resolve count.
+-   `SSeqMapSelector` - there is a constructor that takes flags ([CSeqMap::Tflags](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeqMap.html#a7aecb4aeabdd3b9e9f528693773188f5)) and a resolve count.
 The flags can determine which types of segments are included, while the resolve count determines how many levels over which references are resolved.

--   <span class="nctnt ncbi-func">SetPosition</span> - selects segments containing this position.
+-   `SetPosition` - selects segments containing this position.

--   <span class="nctnt ncbi-func">SetRange</span> - selects segments within this range.
+-   `SetRange` - selects segments within this range.

--   <span class="nctnt ncbi-func">SetStrand</span> - selects segments matching a strand constraint.
+-   `SetStrand` - selects segments matching a strand constraint.

--   <span class="nctnt ncbi-func">SetResolveCount</span> - limits the depth of resolved references.
+-   `SetResolveCount` - limits the depth of resolved references.

--   <span class="nctnt ncbi-func">SetLinkUsedTSE</span> - limits the TSE to resolve references.
+-   `SetLinkUsedTSE` - limits the TSE to resolve references.

--   <span class="nctnt ncbi-func">SetFlags</span> - selects segments matching these flags.
+-   `SetFlags` - selects segments matching these flags.

--   <span class="nctnt ncbi-func">SetByFeaturePolicy</span> - a convenience method equivalent to <span class="nctnt ncbi-code">SetFlags(my\_selector.GetFlags() \\| CSeqMap::fByFeaturePolicy)</span>.
+-   `SetByFeaturePolicy` - a convenience method equivalent to `SetFlags(my_selector.GetFlags() \| CSeqMap::fByFeaturePolicy)`.

 See the [SSeqMapSelector API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/structSSeqMapSelector.html) for an up-to-date list of all methods.